Flynn-Primrose/Zoonosim/Questions.md

 - What do we include in the model and what can be excluded?
 - Whats the best way to model immunity (e.g. should we use the nab framework?)
+- Relative strength of contact types?
+A key aspect of the model is that contacts between agents come in a variety of types each of which modifies the probability of transmission.
+For example in pathosim contacts are broken down into 'work', 'home', 'school', and 'community'.
+Home contacts might have a weight of 2.0 where work contacts have a weight of 1.0, this would indicate that an agent is twice as likely to be infected at home as at work, all else being equal.
+This reflects the inherent differences in the types of contact that happen in these locations.
+  - In our case the contact types will be different but we are still interested in their relative importance.
+Our contact types could be:
+    - different contact type for different activities related to poultry (e.g. 'feeding', 'collecting eggs', 'removing fecal matter'...).
+We will want to have a rough idea of how likely transmission is during each of these activities relative to each other.

 ## Sources